UKHomeOffice/engineering-guidance-and-standards/docs/standards/standard.template.md

 layout: standard
 order: 1
 title: Standard title
-date: git Last Modified
+date: 2023-12-31 # this should be the date that the content was most recently amended or formally reviewed
 id: SEGAS-00000 # Set unique ID for standard
-tags: # use `tags: []` for no tags, "Standards" tag is included automatically
+# use `tags: []` for no tags, "Standards" tag is included automatically.
+# Check https://ho-cto.github.io/engineering-guidance-and-standards/tags/ for existing tags
+# Note: tags must use sentence case capitalisation
+tags:
-  - TAG 1
+  - Tag one
-  - TAG 2
+  - Tag two
 related: # remove this section if you do not need related links on your page
   sections:
     - title: Related links